DiegoPrietoI/DiegoPrietoI/README.md

 <!-- Introduction -->
 # Hi there, I'm Diego 👋
-I'm a passionate frontend developer specializing in HTML, CSS, JavaScript, React, and Redux.
+I'm a passionate frontend developer specializing in HTML, CSS, JavaScript, TypeScript, React, and Redux.
 My goal is to create responsive and user-friendly web applications that provide an exceptional user experience.

 <!-- Skills -->
 ## Skills